godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 | *Getter*  | get_unit_db()      |
 +-----------+--------------------+

-Base sound level unaffected by dampening, in dB.
+The base sound level unaffected by dampening, in decibels.

 ----